danx123/macan-explorer/README.md

 ## Overview

 Macan Explorer is an enterprise-grade file management application designed for users who need more than their operating system's default file browser.
-Built entirely in Python on top of the PySide6 / Qt6 framework, it delivers a clean frameless UI, multi-tab navigation, a powerful batch rename engine, a real-time activity log, and deep session persistence — all in a single self-contained Python file.
+Built entirely in Python on top of the PySide6 / Qt6 framework, it delivers a clean frameless UI, multi-tab navigation, a powerful batch rename engine, a real-time activity log, and deep session persistence — all distributed as a small set of self-contained Python files.

-Version 7.5 — *"Rich Media & Context"* — transforms the Quick View panel into a fully interactive media workstation.
-Audio and video files are now playable inline with full transport controls, PDF documents render page by page, images can be set as the desktop wallpaper directly from the context menu, and right-clicking empty folder space now exposes folder properties.
-Every dependency remains optional and degrades gracefully.
+Version 8.0 — *"Performance, Settings & Documentation"* — is an infrastructure release that benefits every existing feature.
+The folder media detection pipeline is rebuilt as a fully lazy, thread-safe background system that eliminates startup lag when browsing large drives.
+A comprehensive Settings dialog exposes every configurable parameter across eight categories.
+A searchable Help system ships 30 enterprise-grade articles covering every workflow in the application.

 ---